ciscoheat/immutable-hx/README.md

 		@mutable var b = 123;
 		b = 234; // Ok

-		this.test = "mutated!"; // *** Compilation error, incl. external access
-		this.specialCase = "special"; // Ok
 	}

+	public function test2(a : String, @mutable b : Int) {
+		a = "changed"; // *** Compilation error
+		b = 123; // Ok
 	}
+}
 ```

-The library is using macros for enforcing this at compile-time only, so it won't slow down your code.
-It may affect compilation time a bit, so in certain cases you may choose to disable all checking with `-D disable-immutable`.
+Since the library is enforcing this at compile-time, it won't slow down your code.
+It may affect compilation time a little, so in certain cases you may choose to disable all checking with `-D disable-immutable`.

 ## ES6-style